zpanula/scheduleworm/.github/pull_request_template.md

 Please, go through these steps before you submit a PR.

+1. Your pull request **must** be tied to an issue.
-1. Make sure that your PR is not a duplicate.
+2. Make sure that your PR is not a duplicate.
-2. If not, then make sure that:
+3. If not, then make sure that:

    a.
 You have done your changes in a separate branch.
 Branches MUST have descriptive names that reference an open issue.
 Good examples are: `SW12-signin_issue` or `SW18-issue_templates`.